 No surprise to parents—child care costs can seriously strain a family’s budgets.
-Care.com’s annual survey found that weekly rates for a single infant can range from $199 at a family care center to $596 for a nanny.
-While rates can vary greatly depending on where you live, even in low-cost areas child care can be a significant expense.
+Care.com’s annual survey found that families are spending an average of 27% of their household income on childcare costs.
+Weekly rates for a single infant can range from $229 at a family care center to $736 for a nanny.
+2023 rates for babysitters have risen 92% since 2013.
+So while rates can vary greatly depending on where you live, even in low-cost areas child care can be a significant expense.

-To help you keep costs under control, while also ensuring your child has a safe and nurturing place to go, consider the following eight child care cost tips.
+To help you keep costs under control, while also ensuring your child has a safe and nurturing place to go, consider the following child care cost-saving tips.

 1. Do the math and compare options

 Many new parents do the math and determine how much they’re going to have to spend on child care throughout a year.
 Sometimes, it’s such a large portion of one parent’s income that it makes more sense for a parent to stop working and stay home.

 If both parents want or need to continue working, this could still be a good point to consider leaving your job for something else.
 Higher pay could good one goal, but even if you can’t find that, you may be able to find a job that has a more flexible work schedule or child-related benefits—both could be just as valuable.